pascalr/spreadsheet_website/README.md

 THIS IS A BIG WORK IN PROGRESS.
+I HAVE MADE THIS PUBLIC IN ORDER TO USE GITHUB PAGES, BUT THIS IS REALLY NOT READY TO BE PUBLIC YET.

 TODO: Store the state of the mouse in the store.
 What is it doing?
 Dragging of selecting??? https://www.w3.org/TR/DOM-Level-2-Events/events.html#Events-flow-capture